Georgia PEO Information

 Why Should Your Business Use a PEO Company?

 One of the best reasons to use a PEO provider is that they dramatically decrease your administrative tasks so you can focus on business growth.
-Employers who use outsourcing don't have to spend time working on tasks such as payroll and benefits administration because the PEO handles them.
-PEOs also eliminate the burden of having to keep up with the constantly changing human resources regulatory laws.
+Employers who utilize a PEO service, eliminate payroll, tax reporting, unemployment claims administration and more.
+PEOs also allow you to unload the burden of having to keep up with the constantly changing HR and governmental regulatory laws.
 Many PEOs will even provide employment liability insurance (EPLI) in case a former employee sues the company for discrimination or wrongful termination.

 Other reasons to use a Professional Employer Organization: